loicgeek/timely_x_flutter/docs/EXAMPLE_APP.md

 # Example Application

-This is a complete, working example of a Flutter Resource Calendar application.
+This is a complete, working example of a TimelyX calendar application.

 ## Complete Example